 2014 Dates to Know, Places to Go!

-Colorado Butterfly Championship, Union Sailing Club, July 22.
+Colorado Butterfly Championship, Union Sailing Club, Jun2 22.

 Len Dolhert, still Colorado State Champ